ayshikakap31/Strategic-Exposure-of-Participant-s-Data-for-Federated-Learning-based-Urban-Sensing-Applications/README.md

   Brightkite was once a location-based social networking service provider where users shared their locations by checking-in.
 The friendship network was collected using their public API, and consists of 58,228 nodes and 214,078 edges.
 The network is originally directed but the collectors have constructed a network with undirected edges when there is a friendship in both ways.
 The collectors have also collected a total of 4,491,143 checkins of these users over the period of Apr.
 2008 - Oct.
 2010.

   **Access**: [SNAP: Stanford Network Analysis Project](https://snap.stanford.edu/data/loc-brightkite.html)
+---

+## Citation

+If you use this code or any part of this work in your research, please cite our paper:

+A. Kapoor and D. Kumar, “Computation and Communication Efficient Approach for Federated Learning based Urban Sensing Applications against Inference Attacks,” _Pervasive and Mobile Computing_, 98, p.
+101875, 2024.